How the world of work is changing

 Working and learning

 If you're working, it doesn't mean that you stop learning.
 There will be lots of opportunities for you to learn new things, so make the most of any chances you get.
-Remember that even skills that do not seem relevant at the moment may come in useful later on.
+Remember that even skills that do not seem relevant now may come in useful later on.

 Some employers may pay for the costs of training courses that you may want to take if they feel it would benefit you in your current role.
 When you apply for a job, ask what training or opportunities are available.
 You will need to find out whether it is run by the company you work for, or an external training provider like a college.